nolanv45/finalproject-cisc108-asherm-nolanv/README.md

 - [ ] When colliding with hearts, user gains a life
 - [ ] When lives reach zero, user immediately falls to the bottom
 - [ ] When user collides with bottom screen, game over screen occurs
-- [ ] When game is over, final score appears